High School Course Enrollment

 Guidance on selecting courses

-High school students are eligible to enroll in sessions that do not conflict with their return to high school in the fall.
+High school students are eligible to enroll in sessions that do not conflict with their return to high school in the fall.- You can search classes by department or by our interest tracks below.

 Interest Tracks